dictation-toolbox/natlink/README.md

 3. Run natlinkconfig to configure Natlink.

 ## Instructions for Developers

+- Natlink and other packages are all installed as packages in (\python38-32)\Lib\site-packges.
+- As all packages (the root directory) are recognised in the PythonPath, we do not need a special reference in the registry any more, that points to the natlinkcore directory where natlink.pyd is copied to (in the natlinkconfig program) and registered.
+- For all these packages we need qualified imports, for example:
+=== from natlinkcore import natlink
+=== from dtactions import sendkeys

 Your local git repository can be anywhere conveninent.
 It no longer needs to be in a specific location relative to other [dictation-toolbox](https://github.com/dictation-toolbox) packages.